Article Content

 So which one should I go with?

 Just like everything else in this industry, the answer comes down to “It depends”.
 On paper, it seems enclosed emitters give you all the benefits of an open emitter red dot without any of the downsides but there are a few that you need to be aware of.
 The biggest is battery life.
 Most closed emitters simply do not have the same battery life as their open emitters counterparts.
 Thankfully, most companies have battery trays that make switching batteries easy but it’s 2024, so we shouldn’t have to swap our batteries every 3 months.
-Closed emitters can also make it seem like you are looking through a huge box, which you essentially are.
+Closed emitter optics can also make it seem like you are looking through a huge box, which you essentially are.
 For some people, they hate this and for others, they say it helps them find the dot easier so it comes down to personal preference.
 The other downside is how few people use them.
 Now you might be wondering how is that a bad thing.
 As I mentioned before, red dots like the RMR have a 10-year track record, you know exactly what you are getting.
 Red dots like the ACRO, and MPS have been around 2-3 years and since not a lot of people are running them there is just less information on them.

 The Verdict: